 In addition, third-party providers are often the limiting factor for logistics company security.
 All companies, including

 Furthermore, any third parties should meet the same security requirements as your own organisation.
 Company data is only ever protected as much as the path of least resistance: you can have a moat around your castle, but if your food suppliers use bridges the moat makes no difference under an assault.

-Implementation of the Essential 8 will ensure compliance with the requirements of the ATT application form questionnaire, but it is certainly a sensible way to conduct business security in the 21st century regardless of any application process.
+Implementation of the Essential 8 will ensure compliance with the requirements of the Australian Trusted Trader application form questionnaire, but it is certainly a sensible way to conduct business security in the 21st century regardless of any application process.

 Cyber Citadel can provide